henryhadlow/henrylistens/notes.md

 4. [X] Dark Side of the Earth – Radiolab – WNYC
 5. [X] Everybody SCREAM!!! – The Truth
 6. [X] This Idea Must Die – Freakonomics – WNYC
+7. [X] The teacher that couldn’t read – Strangers

 ## Contenders